Who we Are

 Humanism

 “How should we live?” is a question that both secular and religious philosophers have provided many different answers to.
-Members of the NZARH believe that this question is best answered by a secular humanist approach.
+We believe that this question is best answered by a secular humanist approach.

 Secularism

-The NZARH strongly believes that government should be secular; that is dealing with the issues of this world rather than following a religious agenda.
+We strongly believe that government should be secular; that is, using our intellects when dealing with the issues of this world rather than following a set of religious rules.

 Rationalism

-A rationalist believes that knowledge and truth are ascertained by using reason and logic, and not by divine or supernatural revelation.
+We believe that knowledge and truth are ascertained by using reason, logic and the scientific method, rather than by divine or supernatural revelation.

 Legal